11 Effective Tips To Make A Transition To Natural Hair

 Tip 7: Go Easy On Heat Styling

 You may feel tempted to use a blow dryer or flat iron to even out the hair texture.
 Avoid the temptation as frequent heat styling can damage the fragile transitioning hair.
-Switch to heat-free styles and products that work well with air drying.
+If you are set on using tools like a flat iron for natural hair, switch to heat-free styles and products that work well with air drying.
 The less heat styling you do, the healthier the hair will be when it is grown out.

 You can try styling balms and anti-frizz creams.
 These products will ensure proper air-drying without causing frizz.
 If you must pick up a heat styling tool, use a heat protectant and the tool at the lowest temperature setting.